 The jalapeno simple syrup is what brings the heat to the party.
 To dial back the spice levels, it’s a good idea to seed the pepper before simmering it in the syrup.
 But for those who love their drinks with a good deal of heat, using the whole pepper will create a rather spicy cocktail.
 The recipe makes around a cup of the syrup, which can then be used to spice up drinks like a Margarita, Tom Collins or even something more unorthodox like a Rum Old Fashioned.

 - 1 ounce pineapple juice

-Add 1 cup of water and 1 cup of sugar to a saucepan over medium-high heat.
-Cook, stirring, until the sugar dissolved completely.
-Add 4 jalapeños (optionally seeded), reduce the heat to low and simmer for 10 to 15 minutes.
+*Jalapeno syrup: Add 1 cup of water and 1 cup of sugar to a saucepan set over medium-high heat.
+Cook, stirring, until the sugar dissolves.
+Add 4 jalapenos (optionally seeded), reduce the heat to low and simmer for 10 to 15 minutes.
 Remove from the heat and pour the mixture into a blender.
-Puree until smooth and fine-strain into a storage container.
-Let cool completely and store in the refrigerator for up to 2 to 3 weeks.
+Puree until smooth then fine-strain into a storage container.
+Let cool and store in the refrigerator for up to 2 to 3 weeks.